A.J. Pollock Player Props: Mariners vs. Yankees

 Yankees Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Yankees pitching staff ranks ninth in the league.
+- The pitching staff for the Yankees has a collective 9.1 K/9, the ninth-best in MLB.

-- The Yankees have a 3.74 team ERA that ranks sixth across all league pitching staffs.
+- The Yankees have a 3.70 team ERA that ranks fifth across all league pitching staffs.

-- Yankees pitchers combine to allow 61 total home runs at a clip of 1.1 per game (to rank 14th in the league).
+- The Yankees rank 13th in baseball in home runs surrendered (61 total, 1.1 per game).

-- Cortes (4-2) takes the mound for the Yankees in his 11th start of the season.
-He's put together a 5.30 ERA in 54 1/3 innings pitched, with 53 strikeouts.
+- Schmidt makes the start for the Yankees, his 12th of the season.
+He is 2-5 with a 5.58 ERA and 58 strikeouts through 50 2/3 innings pitched.

-- In his last appearance on Wednesday against the Baltimore Orioles, the left-hander threw six innings, giving up four earned runs while surrendering five hits.
+- His most recent appearance was on Thursday against the Baltimore Orioles, when the right-hander threw five innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.